Brexit Implications - Private Client

 Wealth and/ or property taxes are another possible area of focus.
 A “wealth tax” is proposed in the manifesto to fund the party’s social care proposals.

 The Labour party has signalled its intention to end “the social scourge of tax avoidance” and act decisively in relation to those using tax havens.
 This could include the imposition of a new offshore company property levy on those using such a structure to purchase UK residential property as well as making the UK’s register of beneficial owners of trusts fully accessible to the public.
 Given Labour’s obvious dislike of trust arrangements it is conceivable that they will raise tax rates applicable to UK trustees (and possibly UK resident beneficiaries of offshore trusts).
+In 2017, the Shadow Chancellor, John McDonnell, stated that the Labour Party had plans in place in the event that there was a fall in the value of sterling if they were elected into government.
+This led some to predict controls to prevent capital leaving the country.
+The Shadow Chancellor has since ruled this out, although many of our clients and contacts remain unconvinced.
+For more on potential reforms by a Labour government, please click here for a related article in our blog, Globally Speaking.

 Whoever is in power, tax changes will be inevitable, it is a question of what and when.